-Packets saved in the folder C:\RCS\Collector\public can be deleted using the File Manager function, see "Front end management" on page 58.
+Packets saved in the folder C:\RCS\Collector\public can be deleted using the File Manager function, see "Frontend management".

 OS X, Windows

 Name Description File type Type of file to be infected (i.e.: .PDF).
 Choose an Exploit Full application name used by the target to open the file (i.e.: Adobe Acrobat Reader 10).
 URL Document URL pointing to the desired agent installation package.
 URL: connection to an Anonymizer where the installer was saved.
 Document: to select the file to be infected.